 - Zoltán Rácz, percussion

 The musicians were sitting / standing in a semicircle, the narrator, Pál Mácsai, standing among them.
-The instruments from left to right were violin, double bass (narrator), clarinet, bassoon, trumpet, trombone, with the percussionist standing slightly in the back, between the woodwinds and the brass players.
+The instruments from left to right were violin, double bass (narrator), clarinet, bassoon, trumpet, trombone.
+The percussionist stood slightly in the back, between the woodwinds and the brass players.
 As the music features some intricate rhythmic transitions, most performances feature a conductor.
 Here, this was Maxim Rysanov, standing in the center of the semicircle.

-In the center of the performance, naturally, stood Pál Mácsai with his very impressive, strong, projecting voice, his tale very vivid, enthralling, even just from the sound, as I did not understand a single word.
+In the center of the performance, naturally, stood Pál Mácsai with his very impressive, strong, projecting voice.
+His tale was very vivid, enthralling, even just from the sound.
+But, of course, I did not understand a single word.

 As indicated above, it was not only natural, but actually necessary to have the story narrated in Hungarian.
 The non-Hungarians could read the translation to English from a panel above the musicians, below the organ above the stage.
-This does away with the original language, the French rhythm, the poetry in that language, but still is preferable over Hungarians hearing the French original without understanding, having to read the translation off a screen.
+This does away with the original language, the French rhythm, the poetry in that language.
+However, it still is preferable to Hungarians listening to the French original without understanding, having to read a translation off a screen.
 Now, I found myself in the “opposite” situation: not understanding the spoken word, having to read the subtitles.
 I found this to be non-ideal, to say the least.
 Reading the subtitles proved more of a distraction than being helpful.
 In addition, of course, the translation was English, rather than the original, French text.

-Overall, I can’t really judge / rate this part of the performance—and the spoken word is in the center of this piece.
+The spoken word is in the center of this piece.
+So, overall, I can’t really judge / rate this part of the performance.
 Still, listening to Pál Mácsai was very entertaining, to say the least, even enthralling.
 I found the Hungarian language (from this actor, certainly) to sound much more tense, terse, tighter, more pointed, more contoured, more dramatic for sure, than the original French idiom.
 In comparison, the Hungarian language in this recitation sometimes made me think of the barking of a dog (no insult intended, I’m just trying to describe my auditive, superficial impression).